 Fun, functional, and easy to use — that's the Elektra Montane.
 This is an all-around great snowshoe with a fantastic binding system (one of our favorites), sticky traction, and more-than-adequate flotation.

 At 27" the Montane is the longest shoe in our review.
 We did try out the 6" add-on flotation tails for the MSR Evo, our Best Buy for Versatility, which makes them 28" long, but the base shoe without the tails is only 22".
-The Mountaineer is even available at a whopping 30" if length is a top selling point for you, though it's a considerably more expensive shoe.
+Overall though, the Montane floats quite well, it is among the best in our review.

 Feeling secure on technical terrain is no problem in the Montane.
 The toe crampon is multi-directional with wide teeth.
 And two traction rails run parallel down each footbed to help provide solid footing on steep slopes and icy patches.
 A few options in our review feel grippier and are better suited to advanced terrain, but the Montane is more than adequate for most situations.